hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 The parameter *environment* is limited to *IDR*, *OTF*, *PDR* or *REG*.

-1. Non authenticated access
+1. Public access
 ---------------------------

 1.1.
 Getting public tables metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Table and column metadata are specified by IVOA TAP_ recommendation (to access to the actual data, an ADQL query must be executed).
+Table and column metadata are specified by IVOA_ TAP_ recommendation (to access to the actual data, an ADQL query must be executed).

 To load only table names metadata (TAP+ capability):